ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 ::: tip
 Using IPFS URIs inside your metadata to link to images and other media helps preserve the integrity of your NFT data!
 IPFS links can't be tampered with or altered to point to different data after they've been created.

+Even if you're not storing your data with IPFS today, generating an IPFS URI for your media and including it in your metadata will allow anyone to validate the data's integrity once they download it from another source.
+If you (or anyone else) later adds the data to IPFS, the URI will start working!
 :::

 Because you need to know the CID of images and other media that you want to reference in your metadata, it's simplest to create the metadata after you've added your media assets to IPFS.